 Any generic barcode scanner will work.
 You can confirm compatibility by verifying that the scanner supports Code 128 on the specification sheet.
 It is difficult to make exact recommendations because the products change frequently.
 Some of the scanners also support Bluetooth integration and may be used with mobile devices.

 If you plan on using the NFPA Door Sign Maker, you may want to plan on getting door sign holders (module 8.11).
 UNHCEMS® door signs can be printed on regular 8.5x11 paper with any laser / ink jet printer.

-From experience we have found the following procedure to work well for most sites.
+From experience we have found the following steps to work well for most sites.
 Feel free to consult us on how this plan can be altered to fit the needs of your institution.

-A CEMS database administrator is responsible for executing the integration plan, maintaining data in the system, providing on site user support & training, and will be the primary contact when requesting additional support from UNH.
-Most sites utilize existing staff to fulfill this need.
-The CEMS database administrator will need to be able to consume and disseminate information to the CEMS users, be timely in regards to responding to help requests, and technically savvy with computer technology & terminology.
-CEMS database administrators do not need expertise in SQL, programming languages, or server administration.
+A CEMS database administrator is responsible for executing the project plan, maintaining data in the system, providing on site user support/training, and will be the primary contact when requesting additional support from UNH.
+Most sites utilize existing EH&S staff to fill this need.
+A CEMS database administrator must have general knowledge in how a database, spreadsheet, web browser, and record forms function.
+The CEMS database administrator does not need expertise in SQL, programming languages, or server administration.